 Infrastructure Category of work Description Function Timing Funding options Precinct Map ref.
 Penrith Centre indoor sport and recreation facility New Provide a new multipurpose indoor recreation centre in Penrith, potentially as part of the redevelopment of Ripples Leisure Centre Penrith.
-Supporting Medium term State infrastructure contributions Local development contributions Grants Penrith Centre D7 Orchard Hills South indoor sport and recreation facility New Provide a new multipurpose indoor sport and recreation centre in the south of the Orchard Hills Precinct, close to the future centre of population growth and the proposed metro station.
+Supporting Medium term State infrastructure contributions Local development contributions Grants Penrith Centre D7 Orchard Hills South indoor sport and recreation facility New Investigate the need for a new multipurpose indoor sport and recreation centre in the south of the Orchard Hills Precinct, close to the future centre of population growth and the proposed metro station, noting that Penrith City Council will develop a new indoor sport facility at Claremont Meadows.
 Enabling Medium term State infrastructure contributions Local development contributions Orchard Hills D8 Orchard Hills South multipurpose aquatic centre New Plan for one additional aquatic facility in the GPEC area to be provided after 2036, aligned with projected population growth.
-This facility could be co-located with the proposed new multipurpose indoor recreation centre.
+This facility could be co-located with a new multipurpose indoor recreation centre.
+Potential locations for this include Orchard Hills and the new facility in Claremont Meadows.
 Enabling Longer term State infrastructure contributions Local development contributions Orchard Hills D12